jhacsonmeza/SLutils/README.md

 ```

 ## ⚙️ CMake options
-This is a full list of all the CMake options available and their default values.
+This is a full list of all the CMake options available, and their default values.

 | **Option**             | **Description**       | **Default** |
 |------------------------|-----------------------|-------------|